KWTO (AM): 56 Country

 KWTO was founded by local businessman Lester E. Cox and began broadcasting on December 25, 1933.
 Cox applied for and got the call sign KWTO, which stands for "Keep Watching The Ozarks".
-The studios were at 600 St. Louis Street in Springfield.
+The studios were at 600 St. Louis Street in Springfield, Missouri.
 Cox also applied for several other licenses including KCMO in Kansas City.
 At the time the Federal Radio Commission prohibited playing recorded music on the air, so the station had its own live bands.

 From the 1930s through the 1950s, KWTO's staff musicians included Slim Wilson and the Tall Timber Trio, Chet Atkins, The Carter Family, Wynn Stewart, Les Paul, The Haden Family and The Goodwill Family.
-KWTO'S Korn's-A-Krackin, a weekly "hillbilly variety" program, was carried nationally by the Mutual Broadcasting System.
+KWTO's Korn's-A-Krackin, a weekly "hillbilly variety" program, was carried nationally by the Mutual Broadcasting System.
 During the late 1940s and 1950s, the station played a key role in launching the careers of stars such as Porter Wagoner and The Browns.
 In 1954, the station began airing a country music and bluegrass show, Ozark Jubilee.
 Because KWTO was a network affiliate of ABC Radio, the Jubillee became an ABC-TV and radio network show.
 In 1959, KWTO broke with its live music tradition and began playing country music records.
 For the next 30 years, it was known as "56 Country".